ALS Clinical Research Banner image

 Getting involved in a Clinical Trial

 Clinical trials are the best way to develop new treatments for people living with ALS.
-Individuals who enroll in a clinical trial are contributing to improved care for everyone living with the disease.
-Even when the results of a trial are negative, we increase our disease knowledge and are able to expand upon previous research in search of promising new treatments.
+Individuals who participate in a clinical trial play a vital role in advancing care for the entire ALS community.
+Even when a trial does not meet its primary endpoints, we broaden our understanding of the disease and move closer to promising new treatments by building upon previous research efforts.
+For more information about participating in ALS clinical research, explore the Les Turner ALS Foundation guide by clicking below.

 Jeremy and patient